XtremeOwnage/Web/docs/blog/posts/Home-Automation/living-posts/home-assistant-energy-monitoring.md

 This is THE most cost-effective option for per-circuit energy monitoring.
 For around 120$ shipped, including 8 50amp CT clamps for individual circuits, and 2x mains clamps- you cannot beat the price.
 But- this price, comes with a catch.

 !!! warning "Warning, Potentially Cloud-Reliant"
-    Out of the box, as shipped, this product is 100% depedant on Emporia's cloud.
+    Out of the box, as shipped, this product is 100% dependant on Emporia's cloud.
 More below.

 !!! information "How to flash with ESP Home for Local Control"
     If you do not wish to be dependant on the vendor's cloud, which without notice, can stop working- A reddit user has created a guide on how to flash this device to leverage ESP Home, for full local control.